JuliaStats/Klara.jl/README.md

 [![MCMC](http://pkg.julialang.org/badges/MCMC_release.svg)](http://pkg.julialang.org/?pkg=MCMC&ver=release)
 [![Docs](https://readthedocs.org/projects/mcmcjl/badge/?version=latest)](http://mcmcjl.readthedocs.org/en/latest/)

+*MCMC* has moved to *Lora*.
+Development in *Lora* will continue. *MCMC* is a placeholder for the future merge of various independent MCMC implementations in Julia, including *Lora*.

 The *Lora* package has just gone through a major upgrade.
 For this reason, some aspects of the packages haven't been fully ported yet.
 Furthermore, the README package is not entirely up-to-date.
 The porting of the remaining code and the documentation will be completely ready in a few days' time.
 All the basic functionality of the package is already